DavidHuber-NOAA/global-workflow/README.md

 * Software - NCEPLIBS (various), ESMF, HDF5, NetCDF, and a host of other softwares (see module files under /modulefiles for additional details).
     - [Spack-stack](https://github.com/JCSDA/spack-stack) is recommended for the installation of dependent libraries.

-# Supported platforms
+## Supported platforms

-The `global-workflow` currently supports the following machines at the indicated tier.
+The Global Workflow currently supports the following machines at the indicated tier.

 | HPC                                     | Tier | Notes                                                                      |
 | --------------------------------------- |:----:|:--------------------------------------------------------------------------:|